wearefriday/eyemask/README.md

 - Ability to run Eyemask over more than one JSON file at once to support multi-repository projects.

 - Index and Table of Contents generation.

+- Default metadata, such as the date and time of preparation

 ## UML diagrams